Batikpedia-id/.github/profile/README.md

   <img src="https://github.com/Batikpedia-id/.github/blob/main/profile/images/LogoRemove.png" alt="Batikpedia Logo" width="400px">
 </p>

-Batikpedia aims to preserve and promote batik culture by developing a mobile application that can classify different batik patterns, provide historical information, and connect users with local SMEs selling these patterns.
-Users can upload images of batik fabrics, which are then analyzed using advanced computer vision and machine learning techniques.
+Batikpedia aims to bridge these gaps by using mobile development, machine learning, and cloud computing to educate users, promote Batik SMEs, and enhance the shopping experience with augmented reality features.
+This project focuses on developing a mobile application that can classify Batik patterns, provide historical information, and support SMEs, thereby making Batik culture accessible and engaging for a global audience.

 We have implemented several features in this application.
 These features include: